csye6225-CloudJourney/webapp/README.md

 INSTALLATION:
 1. Start the postgresql db
 2. Push the db_user and db_pass into the env variables
-3. Run the application and use postman to test the application
+3. Run the application and use postman to test the application.